 I skipped the Story mode and went right into the Survival Mode.
-Remembering my difficulty with the difficulty was definitely not difficult, so I selected the Recruit setting (the easiest mode) and was transferred to a load-out screen where I saw my soldier and how completely unprepared he was for combat.
+Remembering my difficulty with the difficulty, I selected the Recruit setting (the easiest mode) and was transferred to a load-out screen where I saw my soldier and how completely unprepared he was for combat.
 All of the options were unavailable to me besides an assault rifle, a submachine gun, and a pistol.
 All of the perks and extra fancy-pants options were locked away, presumably for players who put more time and effort into the game.
 I wasn’t too keen on heading into what I expected to be a hellish experience with basically an astronaut suit and some dinky weaponry, but I knew I had to start somewhere, so off I went on my first Survival mission.

 I was dropped on a dimly-lit Martian landscape.
 The red planet’s dust swirled in the endless winds, and the little light posts strung up here and there did little against the oppressive darkness of the dust storm.
 I was informed that my mission was to restart power at four power stations and then hightail it back to the evacuation zone for pick-up.
 The longer I took, the tougher the enemies would become, but the better the loot would become.
 It’s tried-and-true, risk/reward system that I’ve seen before in games.

 I was accompanied by a little floating robot that could do things like find me loot or, if necessary, blow itself up so I could escape from an overwhelming wave of monsters.